EndPointCorp/end-point-blog/2019/03/23/switching-google-maps-leaflet.html.md

 * <b>Topographic</b>: ```https://{s}.tile.opentopomap.org/{z}/{x}/{y}.png```
 * <b>Black and white</b>: ```https://stamen-tiles-{s}.a.ssl.fastly.net/toner/{z}/{x}/{y}{r}.png```

 You can browse other free tile layer providers for Leaflet on <a href="https://leaflet-extras.github.io/leaflet-providers/preview/">this link</a>.
-And of course, if you want to pay there’s a lot of affordable payed tiles out there too.
+And of course, if you want to pay there’s a lot of affordable paid tiles out there too.

 ###Adding a marker